darkwyld/SimpleESI/README.md

 <a href="https://forums.eveonline.com/" class="western">Game Forum</a> and <a href="https://forums.eveonline.com/c/technology-research/third-party-developers" class="western">Game Forum on 3</a><a href="https://forums.eveonline.com/c/technology-research/third-party-developers" class="western"><sup>rd</sup></a><a href="https://forums.eveonline.com/c/technology-research/third-party-developers" class="western">Party Software Development</a>

-<a href="https://developers.eveonline.com/resource/license-agreement" class="western">Developer License Agreement</a>

-<a href="https://esi.tech.ccp.is/ui/" class="western">The EVE Swagger Interface</a>
+<a href="https://developers.eveonline.com/resource/license-agreement" class="western">Developer License Agreement</a> and <a href="https://esi.tech.ccp.is/ui/" class="western">The EVE Swagger Interface</a>

 <a href="https://developers.eveonline.com/blog" class="western">3</a><a href="https://developers.eveonline.com/blog" class="western"><sup>rd</sup></a><a href="https://developers.eveonline.com/blog" class="western">Party Developer Blog</a>, <a href="https://developers.eveonline.com/resource/resources" class="western">Resources</a> and <a href="https://developers.eveonline.com/applications" class="western">Managing Applications</a>

-<a href="https://developers.eveonline.com/blog/article/swagger-codegen" class="western">The Swagger CodeGen</a> and <a href="https://developers.eveonline.com/blog/article/sso-to-authenticated-calls" class="western">Description of the SSO process</a>
+<a href="https://developers.eveonline.com/blog/article/swagger-codegen" class="western">The Swagger CodeGen</a> and <a href="https://developers.eveonline.com/blog/article/sso-to-authenticated-calls" class="western">Description of the SSO</a><a href="https://developers.eveonline.com/blog/article/sso-to-authenticated-calls" class="western">P</a><a href="https://developers.eveonline.com/blog/article/sso-to-authenticated-calls" class="western">rocess</a>

 Important notice:

 © 2014 CCP hf.
 All rights reserved.
 "EVE", "EVE Online", "CCP", and all related logos and images are trademarks or registered trademarks of CCP hf.

+© 2018 SimpleESI, GPLv3 applies.

 ------------------------------------------------------------------------